 At certain City firms, an uncompromising, unaddressed hours culture takes its toll on a lawyer’s personal life.
 Doing things like raising a family are that much harder as a City lawyer, which is partly why regional firms do better than City firms at promoting women to partner.
 Irwin Mitchell, for example, has 38% female partners; the average for firms in this guide is 27%, and at City firms it’s 20%.
 This issue is being challenged and addressed by law firms with varying degrees of success, but before applying we’d urge you to take a look at the culture and support structures in place.

 What we hope to have shown you, is that starting a career outside London is worth serious consideration.
 Why not try out a vac scheme to see what we say holds true?
-Irwin Mitchell’s legal work placement deadline is 15 January.
+Irwin Mitchell’s training contract application deadline is 30 June 2019.